Are you watching porn and checking out members of the same sex, to make sure you are not gay?

 If you or someone you know might have HOCD, it’s essential to talk to a mental health expert.
 They can help diagnose and treat it.

-Treatment Options for HOCD
+Effective Treatment Options for HOCD and SO-OCD

 Professional Help

-Seeking help from a therapist specializing in OCD and sexual orientation issues is crucial.
+Seeking help from a therapist specialising in OCD and sexual orientation issues is crucial.
 When speaking with clients over the years, many make the mistake of seeking a therapist that specialises in HOCD, when you should be looking for a therapist that is expert in treating OCD, (remember HOCD is OCD.)
 Specifically you should seek someone who is expertly trained in Cognitive Behavioural Therapy (CBT) as the recommended treatment for HOCD is CBT, particularly Exposure and Response Prevention (ERP).
 I am a psychologist and as such we do not prescribe medication but MayoClinic and NHS discusses more on medication for OCD.
 The National Institute for Health and Care Excellence (NICE) recommends Cognitive Behavioural Therapy (CBT) and Exposure and Response Prevention (ERP) as gold-standard treatments for OCD, including sexual orientation OCD

 Cognitive Behavioural Therapy (CBT)